Public Transport in Helsinki

 City bikes in Espoo, Finland

-City bikes are yellow and they can be recognised from Alepa advertisements.
+City bikes are yellow, and they can be seen in Alepa advertisements.
 Alepa is a mini-market chain in Finland.

 The Helsinki area has city bikes that can be rented.
-Unfortunately, there are two different systems: one maintained by Helsinki Region Transport and another maintained by the Vantaa city.
-The HSL system is available in Helsinki and Espoo and the Vantaa system is only in Vantaa.
-For travellers, the HSL system is more important since it covers the Helsinki centre.
+Unfortunately, there are two different systems: one maintained by Helsinki Region Transport and another by the city of Vantaa.
+The HSL system is available in Helsinki and Espoo, and the Vantaa system is only available in Vantaa.
+The HSL system is more important for travellers since it covers the Helsinki centre.

 The HSL city bike system is available from April to October.
 It consists of 4,600 bikes and 460 stations.
-The bikes are not free but you have to pay the subscription fee.
-The subscription includes unlimited rides but a single ride can last a maximum of 1 hour.
+The bikes are not free; you have to pay a subscription fee.
+The subscription includes unlimited rides, but a single ride can last a maximum of 1 hour.
 For the extra time, you need to pay more.

-For a traveller, a day subscription is the perfect choice costing 5 euros.
+A day subscription, costing 5 euros, is the perfect choice for a traveller.
 If you spend more than a day in Helsinki, you can pay 10 euros for the whole week.

 Read more about the city bikes on the HSL website.